 - Represented the owner in a high profile crane collapse and recovered more than $3 million from the insurance carrier.

 - Worked on the Pillsbury team that advised Duke Energy on the largest claim ever paid by Nuclear Electric Insurance Limited for repairs and power replacement costs stemming from the Crystal River nuclear energy plant.

 - Represented hotel owner against contractor in AAA arbitration over remodel, and obtained award for substantially all of owner’s delay and defective work claims in arbitration award.

 - Represented a contractor after a support of excavation system collapsed; negotiating $8 million settlement with builders risk carrier and obtained defense and indemnity coverage from GL carrier for neighbor claims.

-- Represented prime contractor defeating subcontractor’s claims for fraud and breach of contract claims and winning seven figure judgments for both damages and attorneys’ fees after a bench trial in federal court.
+- Represented prime contractor defeating subcontractor’s claims for fraud and breach of contract claims and winning a seven-figure judgment for delay and disruptions after a bench trial in federal court.

 - Represented government contractor in federal court litigation brought by subcontractor seeking $26 million in total damages for fraud, breach of contract, and alleged violations of the Alien Tort Claims Act, among others, successfully negotiating a very favorable confidential settlement.

 - Represented owner against contractor’s delay and wrongful termination claims and on owner’s counterclaim for defective construction and construction delays on a cruise ship terminal project, defeating summary judgment and obtaining a favorable settlement.